Mah Bow Tan

 Mah Bow Tan (born 12 September 1948) is a Singaporean former politician who served as Leader of the House between 2007 and 2011, Minister for National Development between 1999 and 2011, Minister for the Environment from 1993 to 1995, and Minister for Communications between 1991 and 1999.
-A former member of the People's Action Party, he served as the Member of Parliament representing the Tampines East ward of Tampines Group Representation Constituency between 1988 and 2015.
+A former member of the People's Action Party, he was a Member of Parliament (MP) for Tampines Group Representation Constituency (GRC) between 1988 and 2015.

 Education

 Mah attended St. Michael's School and St. Joseph's Institution before graduating from the University of New South Wales in 1971 with a Bachelor of Engineering with first class honours degree in industrial engineering under the President's Scholarship and Colombo Plan Scholarship.
 Mah also won the University Medal for being the top student in engineering.

 He subsequently went on to complete a Master of Engineering degree in operations research at the University of New South Wales in 1973 and received an honorary doctorate from the university in 2001.